Urban Hymn: Reception

+The film holds a 58% "Rotten" score on review aggregator Rotten Tomatoes, based on 26 critic reviews with an average rating of 6.1/10.
+The website's critics consensus reads, "Urban Hymn follows a familiar outline, but does so with enough palpable feeling that it's easy to forgive the film's flaws."
+On Metacritic, which uses a weighted average, the film holds a score of 51/100, based on nine critics, indicating "mixed or average" reviews.

 Toronto Film Festival Director, Piers Handling, called Urban Hymn "a searing and moving portrait of a pair of disenfranchised teen girls, grounded by a sharp script and sensitive, naturalistic actors".

 Evening Standard film critic David Sexton wrote "This film is a turning point for director Michael Caton-Jones" and "develops real power in the relationship between Jamie and Kate and it directly addresses the intractable problem of the dispossessed."
 The Guardian wrote that Urban Hymn was "Heart-warming social realism, with a great couple of lead performances (from Isabella Laughland and Letitia Wright)".
 Alan Hunter of Screen International reviewed the film favorably saying "The appeal of Urban Hymn lies in a heartrending, human story that is told with care and concern".

 Stephen Dalton, from The Hollywood Reporter wrote it was "hugely refreshing to see a rare British movie whose key cast is almost entirely female, with a rising young black talent as the main star."
 The head of the Glasgow Film Festival stated that "Shirley Henderson gives one of the finest performances of her career as Kate in Urban Hymn".
 Italian Film Critic, Minerva Romana, awarded the film five stars at the Giffoni Film Festival where it won Best Film, hailing it as a beautiful and profound drama.
 Total Film and The Daily Express gave the film glowing 4 star reviews.
 Cassam Looch from Hey U Guys film website reviewed the film favorably calling it "One of the most beautiful, heartbreaking and tender films of the year".
 Mike McCahill of The Guardian awarded the film 3 stars calling it "a mixed bag, but one that comes good in its closing stretch, working its way towards a place of quiet power".
 The Los Angeles Times called it a "British Tear-jerker which hits all the high notes".